 If you're serious about doing business online, you need SSL.
 It's the best way to protect user data and defend against identity theft.
 Many customers will refuse to do business with a website that doesn't have an SSL certificate.
 Displaying your SSL Site Seal tells customers they can shop with confidence, knowing they're protected.
 SSL Frequently Asked Questions.

-With RSH Web Services Web Hosting Accounts, a free SSL cert is available.
+With RSH Web Services Best Website Hosting Accounts, a free SSL cert is available.
 Making it easier to build a secure Internet.
 We are excited to deliver these new features, and we hope that they advance both the business of web hosting and the security of online communications.
 These certs are already set up and install to your hosting account and ready to go, just type in the "HTTPS" before your domain name.

 Normally, paid certs are stronger and more widely accepted by all browsers